2019 Program Guidelines

 Types of Internships

-We encourage publishers to explore opportunities for paid work placements in any functional area of the magazine’s operations, including (but not limited to):
+We encourage publishers to explore opportunities for paid work placements in any of the following functional areas of the magazine’s operations, including (but not limited to):

 - Audience development/Circulation

-- Content development (print, digital, social media, video etc.)
+- Content development (print, digital, social media, podcasts, video etc.)

 - Graphic design